google_counter

 • Suppressing tumors that "hide" from immune cells behind tissue barriers, thereby reducing the effectiveness of systemic therapy

-Intratumoral immunotherapy is considered primarily as a method of controlling advanced tumors as well as a neoadjuvant therapy option to shrink the tumor before its removal, make it resectable, and lower the risk of relapse.
+Intratumoral immunotherapy is considered primarily as a method of controlling advanced tumors and reducing symptoms as well as a neoadjuvant therapy option to shrink the tumor before its removal, make it resectable, and lower the risk of relapse.

 How is intratumoral immunotherapy performed?